-- 6.20 Following a lengthy legal challenge in respect of the application of paragraph 49 of the Framework the Supreme Court unanimously held (in the cases of Cheshire East BC v SSCLG and Suffolk DC v SSCLG handed down 10 May 2017) that previous interpretations of paragraph 49 were wrong and the 'relevant policies for the supply of housing' should be construed narrowly. - 6.21 Therefore 'policies for the supply of housing' deemed out of date as a result of a local planning authority's lack of a 5 year housing land supply are those dealing with the 'numbers and distribution of housing' and not the counterpart policies as well that restrict the location of development generally, including for housing, such as AONB, green belt, open countryside and 'green gaps', which affect the supply of housing. - 6.22 However, the court did clarify that whilst these counterpart policies cannot now be considered out of date solely on account of the lack of a 5 year housing land supply, it would generally be reasonable to give the counterpart policies reduced weight to reflect that they are derived from settlement boundaries that in turn reflect the out of date housing policies.
-Additionally, the Court also held that whether the adverse impacts of granting planning permission outweigh the benefits, needs to be assessed against not only the policies of the Framework, but also the development plan policies. - 6.23 In the case of the current application, the LPA cannot demonstrate a five year supply of deliverable housing, and it is considered that those Local Plan policies directly relating to the supply of housing must be deemed as out of date and thus hold very limited weight.
-In accordance with paragraph 49 of the Framework, paragraph 14 of the Framework in respect of a presumption in favour of sustainable development is therefore still engaged. - 6.24 It is acknowledged that there is still a planning balance to be applied and within this context there are additional matters to consider in the judgement regarding the degree of weight associated with the five year supply position. - 6.25 In the case of Lindblom J in the recent case of Phides Estates (Overseas) Ltd v SOSCLG [2015] EW HC 827 (Admin) it was further concluded that the size of the shortfall (and other matters connected to it) in the five year supply can also be a material consideration in the overall balance (para.
+- 6.23 The Framework (2018) paragraph 11 states that it is the policies which are most important for determining the application that can be considered out of date, either by non-conformance with the Framework or by a lack of 5 year land supply.
+In this case, both reasons apply.
+It is noted that this clarification follows on from a lengthy legal challenge in respect of the application of paragraph 49 of the Framework the Supreme Court unanimously held (in the cases of Cheshire East BC v SSCLG and Suffolk DC v SSCLG handed down 10 May 2017) that previous interpretations of paragraph 49 were wrong and the 'relevant policies for the supply of housing' should be construed narrowly. - 6.24 It is acknowledged that there is still a planning balance to be applied and within this context there are additional matters to consider in the judgement regarding the degree of weight associated with the five year supply position. - 6.25 In the case of Lindblom J in the recent case of Phides Estates (Overseas) Ltd v SOSCLG [2015] EW HC 827 (Admin) it was further concluded that the size of the shortfall (and other matters connected to it) in the five year supply can also be a material consideration in the overall balance (para.
 37).
-The referenced examples in that case included the extent of the shortfall, how long the deficit is likely to persist, what steps the authority could readily take to reduce it, and how much of it the development would meet. - 6.26 If this point is applied to the application site, it is clear that proposals will deliver a significant quantum and range of market housing in an area of need, which would make a significant contribution towards the overall housing shortfall. - 6.27 The evidence discussed in paragraphs 6.2-6.4 confirms that there is a significant five year supply shortfall when compared to both the Core Strategy target and the reports assessment of the up to date objectively assessed need. - 6.28 The LPA's Housing Requirement and Land Supply Monitoring Report 2015/2016 recognises that there has been a persistent undersupply of housing since 2008. - 6.29 A new Local Plan has not yet been published in draft despite the previous City Policies and Sites document having been withdrawn in 2014.
-The LPA has indicated that they anticipate consultation on a draft plan in 2018, leading to examination and adoption in 2020.
+The referenced examples in that case included the extent of the shortfall, how long the deficit is likely to persist, what steps the authority could readily take to reduce it, and how much of it the development would meet. - 6.26 If this point is applied to the application site, it is clear that proposals will deliver a significant quantum and range of market housing in an area of need, which would make a significant contribution towards the overall housing shortfall. - 6.27 The evidence discussed above confirms that there is a significant five year supply shortfall when compared to the LHN. - 6.28 A new Local Plan has not yet been published in draft despite the previous City Policies and Sites document having been withdrawn in 2014, and the settlement boundaries being determined in accordance with the 1991-2001 housing need.
+The LPA has indicated that they now anticipate consultation on a draft plan in 2019, leading to examination and adoption in 2020.
 This timetable indicates that there is no imminent solution proposed in local plan terms to address the housing supply issue or to update the policies within the development plan.
 Furthermore, there is no up to date timetable for the progression of the Stocksbridge Neighbourhood Plan.

-6.30 In the light of the above, it is considered that the provision of the proposed market housing should be afforded very significant weight in the planning balance.
+6.29 In the light of the above, it is considered that the provision of the proposed market housing should be afforded very significant weight in the planning balance.
 The scheme would also provide affordable housing, which should be given further significant weight.